User-defined rule files and lib libraries¶

 - Send the message

-Log in to the Guance console -> Navigation Bar -> Security Check: View inspection information and find a message indicating that the hostname has been modified.
+Log in to Guance console -> navigation bar -> Security Check: View inspection information, find a message indicating that the hostname has been modified.

 Rule Library¶

-scheck's built-in Lua library files are located in the rules.d/libs
+The Lua reference library files included with scheck are located in the rules.d/libs

-directory under the installation path.
-The list of functions and API documentation can be viewed online.
+directory under the installation directory.
+The function list and interface documentation can be viewed online.

-Library files do not require a manifest file.
-In Lua, you need to declare the library once when referencing it, for example, to reference directorymonitor
+Libraries do not require a manifest list file; they need to be declared once in Lua when referenced.
+For example, to reference directorymonitor

 local directorymonitor = require("directorymonitor")